The configs YAML file contains a list of configurations to be deployed.

 When referencing the name in a JSON template, it needs to be used as it is, with no additional text or characters around it.

-property in JSON like this "{{ .name }}"
+Use the name property in JSON like this "{{ .name }}".

 If you encounter issues with the configurations not being created several times instead of updated, check to make sure that your reference to the name does not contain any spaces or other characters that make what is sent to Dynatrace in the JSON different from the name defined in the YAML.

-property isn't used to identify Dynatrace objects.
+The name property isn't used to identify Dynatrace objects.

 Instead, the configuration's coordinate, a combination of project, type, and configuration ID, or originObjectId, if present, is used.

-property can still be used and, for some types, is automatically extracted when downloading.
+The name property can still be used and, for some types, is automatically extracted when downloading.

-field allows you to omit or skip the deployment of a specific configuration.
+skip field The skip field allows you to omit or skip the deployment of a specific configuration.

-is set to true, the Dynatrace Monaco CLI won't deploy the configuration.
+If skip is set to true, the Dynatrace Monaco CLI won't deploy the configuration.

-field behaves like parameters and you can define it as a value or an environment parameter.
+The skip field behaves like parameters and you can define it as a value or an environment parameter.

-Typically, it's defined directly as a short-hand value.
+Typically, it's defined directly as a shorthand value.

 It's most useful with environment overrides, where you want to deploy a configuration to one environment but exclude it from another.

-field is used to provide selected values in a configuration template.
+parameters field The parameters field is used to provide selected values in a configuration template.

 It's defined as YAML object with a type entry.